INSaFLU/docker/README.md

 	* create-user			## to create an user in insaflu
 	* list-all-users		## list all users in insaflu
 	* remove-fastq-files
-	* restart-apache		## restart web server, for example, after change something in insaflu.env file
+	* restart-apache		## restart web server, for example, after change something in insaflu/env/insaflu.env file
-	* test-email-server		## test you smtp server, change parameters first in insaflu.env file
+	* test-email-server		## test you smtp server, change parameters first in insaflu/env/insaflu.env file
 	* unlock-upload-files
 	* update-tbl2asn		## every year is necessary update the tbl2asn ncbi software
 	* upload-reference-dbs		## place new references in db/references and you can update them